 When our youngest went off to boarding school, I returned to my own education and graduated (again, summa cum laude) with an MA in Theology from Briercrest Seminary (Saskatchewan), where my academic advisor, Dr. Bruce Hindmarsh, guided my understanding of what makes literature truly "Christian."
 Over the span of these many years, Bible expositor Dr. Grant C. Richison has provided my richest education: a founded belief in the verbal and plenary inspiration of the infallible, inerrant Word of God.

-I'm connected to several national and international writers' associations (including ACFW, TWG, and TWUC) and am founding member of the Medicine Hat's professional writers' group, comPENdium.
+I'm connected to several writers' associations and was recently recruited to The Mosaic Collection (an international publishing group of women authors).
 I'm also involved in the local church and in community life.
 I take to the road several times a year to speak at women's functions, always ready to return home again to my babbling brook — to sit and sip chai as I write and research, read and edit.
 But I also love to travel internationally and confuse the locals with my smattering of foreign phrases; I've visited thirty countries on five continents so far and have offended the ears of Japanese, French, and Spanish alike with corresponding gusto.
 (I've been told, however, that my English is quite good.)

 My little stories are only as original as my research and imagination.
 That is, there's nothing truly new under the sun.
 As I say in my very first Motifs posting, I love listening to the proclamation of the King in His Word.
 I don't fancy my writings to be inspired, but just an attempt at retelling timeless truths written first by God Himself, the Author with authority to direct our steps.
 My heart echoes Job's longing (19:23-25): "Oh, that my words were recorded, that they were written on a scroll . . .
 I know that my Redeemer lives!"